Syncano/syncano-node/docs/cookbook/web/solutions/weather-bot.md

         }
       })

-      // Let's check if it is going to rain and add proper message to response if (rain) {
+      // Let's check if it is going to rain and add a proper message to the response if (rain) {
         response.push(`It looks like you need an umbrella in ${text} 🌧`) } else {